MiniCodeMonkey/codemonkey.io/content/posts/2019-05-01-how-we-collect-metrics.md

 The dashboard consumes realtime and stored data from the webserver, and visualizes it using [Tailwind CSS](https://tailwindcss.com) and [react-sparklines](https://github.com/borisyankov/react-sparklines).

 ![Metrics Dashboard](/media/dashboard.png)

+## Conclusion

+With Fluentbit and a simple Node.js server, we're able to securely collect high volumes of events with minimal overhead and spending less than $60/month to keep the entire thing running.